skeezicsb/PERQemu/PERQemu/Readme.txt

 5. PNX video glitches.

-Symptoms: The PNX 2 window manager paints its stippled background with a strange striped pattern; PNX 3 does not seem to display anything after the VFY memory test, even though the DDS seems to indicate the system has booted.
+Symptoms: The PNX 2 window manager sometimes randomly paints its background pattern with strange stripes or other visual anomalies.

-Workaround:  Under PNX 2, the strange background pattern is visually distracting but does not appear to cause any issues running the OS.
+Workaround:  While the odd background pattern is visually distracting it does not appear to cause any issues running the OS.
 Sometimes dragging a window around will cause it to repaint properly.
-When attempting to boot PNX 3, the LineCounter interrupt does not appear to fire and thus the screen does not repaint properly once PNX takes over control of the video display list.
-If you can type "debug raise interrupt linecounter" on the console 60 times a second the display is properly refreshed.
-(Yet Another PNX video patch will be added in a future snapshot as PNX 3 seems to add significant functionality!)
+Initial analysis shows that this might be a RasterOp glitch specific to the PNX 2 implementation, as it does not affect PNX 1 or other OSes.

 5.0 Version History and Roadmap